A Brief History of Morningside Monthly Meeting

 Unencumbered by the need to attend to the upkeep of a physical home, we are free to devote our resources to outreach, and to concerns for peace and social justice.
 A significant portion of our annual budget is distributed, via our Peace and Social Concerns Committee, to a variety of organizations who work to improve the quality of life of those whom they serve.
 We tend to focus on small organizations, for whom our modest contributions will make a noticeable difference, and on organizations that serve the local community, regardless of their religious affiliation.

 Our lack of a Meetinghouse has presented particular challenges as we have labored together to create a loving community.
 We have met those challenges by establishing spiritual nurture groups, conducting mid-week meetings in each others’ homes, holding periodic retreats, and forming discussion groups on a wide variety of topics.

-It is believed that Morningside was the first Meeting anywhere to take a same-sex marriage under its care with the marriage of John Bohne and William McCann on May 30, 1987.
-Other meetings had held “Ceremonies of Commitment” for same-sex couples, but Morningside was the first to affirm the right of all couples to name their relationships as they choose.
+Morningside was one of the first meetings in North America to take a same-sex marriage under its care with the marriage of John Bohne and William McCann on May 30, 1987.
+Morningside was also the first to affirm the right of all couples to name their relationships as they choose.